aleextw/ubs_2024_challenge_server/static/lab_work.md

 ### Input

-Your input is sent as an 'old-fashioned' table for you to parse.
+Your input is sent as a list of 'old-fashioned' (markdown) tables for you to parse, where each table constitutes one test case.
 1. The `Lab` column indicates which lab the data corresponds to.
 2. The `Cell counts` column indicates the starting cell counts of the petri dishes belonging to that lab.
    - Constraints: `0 < cell count < 10000`